hymnusveritatis/hymnusveritatis/README.md

 </p>

 <p align="center">
-𝗕𝗬𝗜ㅤ｡ㅤI have a blunt personality — it can come off as harsh, and I often scold people in that manner: it is all intended to be lighthearted.
-If I am serious, I WILL let you know. i can talk non stop about interests
+𝗕𝗬𝗜ㅤ｡ㅤI have chronic pains which make me chronically ill.
+I'm a blunt person — it can come off as harsh, and I often scold people in that manner: it is all intended to be lighthearted.
+If I am serious, I WILL let you know.
 </p>

 <p align="center">